 Underwriting modernization is enabling better and faster decision-making within the underwriting cycle.
 But it’s not a simple process.

 Insurers have been trying to reinvent the way they attract, motivate and retain employees to stay relevant to the modern workforce.
 While some have had success, many have fallen short.
 Considering the aging industry workforce, replacing talent is a critical issue.
 This isn’t just about losing developers to Silicon Valley.
 Across a full range of job categories, the industry is often seen as both limited and limiting by geography, incentives, career paths and more.
 Now, there’s an opportunity to change the odds.

-Yes, these were factors a few years ago too.
-In fact, carriers built roadmaps to adapt their strategies accordingly.
-But the COVID-19 pandemic upended those plans, along with many others, by compressing timelines.
+Although these forces were present several years ago, and carriers planned to adapt, COVID-19 upended those plans, along with many others, by compressing timelines.
 In a matter of weeks, consumers and businesses began to shun in-person meetings and rely much more heavily on digital tools for research and communication.
 Their perceptions of risk changed quickly, as did the kind of help they looked for when evaluating insurance products.
-And while some carriers were able to pivot, many continue to struggle and those multi-year roadmaps now look like wishful thinking.
+And while some carriers were able to pivot, many continue to struggle—making those multi-year roadmaps look like wishful thinking.

 Global Growth Strategy, US Financial Services Practice, PwC US